Many industry experts believe the semiconductor industry is entering a new golden age. By many factors, it is certainly entering a growth stage.

 Further, 2022 saw the demand for semiconductors coexist alongside critical supply bottlenecks and chip shortages that continued since the earliest days of the pandemic, even with an increase in supplies from other sources.

-study from Deloitte found VC firms generally are not investing in building new chip fabricating plants or foundries.
+A study from Deloitte found VC firms generally are not investing in building new chip fabricating plants or foundries.
 Rather, VC dollars will be directed to “fabless” semiconductor companies, which make no physical chips.
 Instead, they produce electronic designs for proposed chips and work with third-party foundries to manufacture the chips, test and process the designs, and eventually package them up once perfected.
 These fabless companies receive not only VC investments, but also funding from larger chip companies that view them as strategic investments.

 CHIPS Act